Skip to main content

 try {

-const result = await this.processEvent(event);
+const ret = await this.handleStepState(event);

 } catch (error) {